 A-Z Italian Grape Glossary

 Caggiano is one of our favorites!
-This estate is beautiful (pristine vineyards, vaulted cellars, a little wine museum) and the wines are sleek and elegant.
+This estate is beautiful (pristine vineyards, vaulted cellars, a little wine museum) and sleek and elegant wines.
 Caggiano´s Taurasi Vigna Macchia dei Goti is considered to be one of the best Taurasis in Campania, on a par with a very good Barolo.
 The white Fiagrè, made with Fiano and Greco, is a sexy white with a bewitching nose.
-Beautiful place, great wines.
+Beautiful place and great wines.
 You can visit the local castle while in the area.

 More info on Antonio Caggiano

 Feudi di San Gregorio

 The ultra-modern Feudi di San Gregorio estate is one of the absolute best in Italy.
 LOcated in Sorbo Serpico (Avellino province), Feudi is incredible.
 They have an extensive line of red and white wines, using mainly indigenous varietals, and have a sparkling wine line made by superstar Riccardo Cotarella in conjunction with French Champagne god Anselme Seloss.
 The property is gorgeous, and they have the best winery shop in the south.
 Also, a superb restaurant, managed by 3 Michelin starred chef Heinz Beck.